 During the month of May, many condiments, sauces and spices go on sale in preparation for summer barbecues and family gatherings.
 Take advantage of those sales and stock up condiments for the second May preparedness challenge.
 Be careful.
 No one needs 24 bottles of ketchup.
 Personally, I keep one item in the refrigerator and one on my shelf, and more of a few items like mayonnaise or BBQ sauce.
 The choice is yours.
 Imagine a tuna fish sandwich without mayo!

 - Look in your refrigerator and kitchen cupboards and take an inventory of condiments you normally use such as ketchup, mustard, relish, pickles, mayonnaise, steak sauce, BBQ sauce, soy sauce, teriyaki sauce, salad dressings and vinegar.

 - Toss any expired condiments and clean your refrigerator and cupboard shelves.
 Put usable items back in your refrigerator.

 2. Buy a 3 to 12 Month Supply of Condiments

-How long condiments last when opened is usually less time than you think.
-So, take a few minutes to go to the website StillTasty.com.
-Enter an item such as mayonnaise in the search box and find out how long is lasts on your shelf and when opened.
-I may surprise you.
+- Condiments sometimes have a shorter shelf-life than you think.
+Take a few minutes to go to StillTasty.com and find out how long your items last on your shelf and when opened.
+It may surprise you.

 The Food Storage Organizer